Alejogb1/job-board/blog-data/what-are-some-alternative-methods-for-accessing-sales-navigator-data-without-directly-scraping-urls-teaching-point-introduces-indirect-data-extraction-techniques.md

 For example one option is using a third-party CRM that already integrates Sales Nav.
 You may find that the software you already use has a built in feature that lets you pull in leads.
 This is usually a lot easier than trying to build your own solution.
 You’re not hacking the system you're just using features that already exist for you.

-Okay let’s get to some code examples.
+ let’s get to some code examples.

 **First, a simple python example using the LinkedIn Marketing API, let's assume you already have credentials and the API set up**